pingel-org/axle/axle-docs/src/main/mdoc/RoadMap.md

 * Eliminate entropy consumption of `rng` side-effect (eg `applyMove(Riffle())`)
   * `Chance` should be its own player
   * Consider whether `PM` should be a part of `Strategy` type (`MS => PM[M, V]`)
+    * More abstractly, more many intents and purposes, all we are about is that resolving PM to M consumes entropy
+    * In which cases should the `PM` be retained?
   * Each N bits consumed during `Riffle()` is its own move
   * Chance moves consume `UnittedQuantity[Information, N]`

+## 0.6.1 More scrutiny on axle.game

 * Replace `axle.game.moveFromRandomState.mapToProb`

+* Clean up `axle.game.playWithIntroAndOutcomes`

+* The references to `movesMap` in `MoveFromRandomStateSpec.scala` illustrate a need for a cleaner way to create a hard-coded strategy -- which could just be in the form of a couple utility functions from `movesMap` to the data needed by `evGame.{moves,applyMove}` and `rm` strategy

+* Generalize `ConditionalProbabilityTable.uniform` into typeclass

+* Simplify `GuessRiffleProperties` (especially second property)
+* stateStreamMap only used in GuessRiffleProperties -- stop using chain?
+* stateStrategyMoveStream only used in GuessRiffleProperties

+* `Game.players` should be a part of GameState (or take it as an argument)?
+Will wait for pressing use case.

 ## 0.6.3 Logistic Regression